The best wheel for F1 22 can give you the edge over the rest of the grid. However, finding the right wheel for your

 With a 270-degree rotation, it is just right for the Formula 1 cars and the two pedals are all you need to get going.

 Best mid-range wheel for F1 22

-The Logitech G29/G290 features 900 degrees of rotation and a three-pedal set that makes it perfect for those out there that like to race on more than just F1 games.
+The Logitech G29/G290 features 900 degrees of rotation and a three-pedal set that makes it perfect for those out there who like to race on more than just F1 games.

 With sturdy gear shifters and an impeccable button layout, it's highly user-friendly.
 The pedals have good weight and resistance to them, letting you really feel the power of the brakes.
 It's easy to use and upgradeable with a gear shifter attachment too.

 Best wheel for F1 22 on PC

 To complete our selection, we have chosen the MOZA RS V2 wheel, which falls under the slightly more expensive category.
 However, it comes with a plethora of features worth highlighting, all of which help make it a great pick for playing F1 22 on PC.